awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-c-test.md

 To run and verify the code for the [ Producer Library procedure](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-cpp.html), do the following:

-1. See [Prerequisites](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-c.html#producer-sdk-c-prerequisites) for credential, certificate, and build requirements\.
+1. Verify that the [Prerequisites](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-c.html#producer-sdk-c-prerequisites) for credential, certificate, and build requirements are set up\.

 1. Build the project by using the `/kinesis-video-native-build/install-script` script\.
 Running the install script installs the following open source dependencies:
    + [curl lib](https://curl.haxx.se/docs/copyright.html)